jeeeem/lvim/README.md

   - configure tmp-tabnine to use different OS
   - On treesitter on spellchecker

+- Ergonomics:
+  - Default No-Name file when creating a tab

 - UI
   - Default Nerd-font
     - Jetbrain Mono